CSIRO Hut

 CSIRO Hut, also known as the Rabbiters Hut, is an Australian alpine hut in the Kosciuszko National Park.

 The hut was built by the CSIRO in 1963 as a base camp for researchers investigating methods of controlling rabbits in Australia.
 It was located in the north-eastern region of Snowy Plain, where the region's rabbit population was high.
 Further rabbit research programs were conducted in the area from 1966 to 1971, and from 1995.

-The CSIRO ceased to operate the hut from 2000 following government cutbacks in rabbit research.
+The CSIRO ceased to operate the hut in 2000 following government cutbacks in rabbit research.
 Since then it has been available as a shelter for hikers in Kosciuszko National Park.

 The CSIRO Hut is a single room with basic kitchen facilities.
 Construction materials include timber walls and floor, asbestos cement cladding and a corrugated iron roof.